henry2004y/JuliaNotes/menu6.md

 julia> reshape(a,:,1)
 julia> reshape(a,1,:)
 ```
+* `reshape` function does not allocate new memory!
+The indexes can only be Int64 on a 64bit machine and Int32 on a 32bit machine.
+See the [reason](https://github.com/JuliaLang/julia/issues/311) behind this decision by Stefan and Jeff.
 * Object and reference needs special attention.
 Strings are immutable, therefore you cannot do operations like

 ```julia-repl